Learn how to play...by playing!

 Finally, I turn the Schedule dial down from 10 to 9.
 We always do this at the end of every turn.
 Then I hand the dials and the 4 available dice to you, Producer.
 It's now your turn.

 First, I draw a Problem, as we always do at the start of every turn.
 But because you, Director, didn't resolve the Problem you drew at the start of your turn, it is still active.
-The old Problem slides over one space to the right and the new one comes into the first slot.
+The old Problem must slide over one space to the right to make room, and the new Problem comes in the first slot.
 The old Problem has now become a bit harder to resolve, now requiring two dice of the same face instead of two of any face.
 And if we don't handle it this turn, it'll get even worse next turn!
 I'd say, "thanks for nothing," but this is a cooperative game so it's just as much my fault as yours.
 You're welcome.

 Anyway, the Problem I've drawn is, "The director and star have become romantically involved!"
 Unless we resolve this Problem, we will now lose 1 Quality at the end of each turn, tracked on the far right hand side of the board.
 This movie production is going off the rails already!